20 Most Overlooked Movies of the 2010s

 The experimental demonstrations of this cycle have drawn out the reclusive auteur’s most emphatic detractors and secured his most zealous admirers.
 ‘The Tree of Life‘ is the impossibly divine exception to the polarization, considered by many to be his masterpiece.
 ‘To the Wonder’ has the integrity as a romantic confession but by the vapidity of ‘Song to Song’ and the cosmic tedium of ‘Voyage of Time’, it seemed like Malick had officially receded into aimlessness, though ‘A Hidden Life’ has only just redeemed his dignity.
 In the mix ‘Knight of Cups‘ emerged as his most organic, fruitful improvisation – a sublimely arranged realization of dysfunction in paradise, an even spread of tarot-inspired divination, theological allegory, and domestic discontent.

-Like any Malick picture ‘Knight of Cups’ dissolves into personal introspection as well as speculations on man’s place within both nature’s enormity and our own engineered environs.
+Like any Malick picture, ‘Knight of Cups’ dissolves into personal introspection and speculations about man’s place within both nature’s enormity and our own engineered environs.
 Christian Bale’s wandering Hollywood screenwriter progressively sharpens his solitude throughout six self-destructive sensual circumstances – Imogen Poots, Cate Blanchett, Freida Pinto, Teresa Palmer, Natalie Portman, and Isabel Lucas elucidate the film’s heavenly hints and emotional anguish.

 Read More: Upcoming Kate Winslet Movies